adambooth/week-4-assignment/README.md

 Things ive learnt:
 I can successfully say i can setup a client, server and deploy with ease using render and github.
 I learnt how to setup a database to send and receieve from it.
+I got a better understanding of async functions

 Requested Feedback:
 A youtube video on liking and deleting comments/reviews if possible.

+TODO:
+Change URL to actual render link
+Reset Reviews Add new ones